Mathematical Economic Analysis

 Communication

 This class will use Canvas.
 Look there for the syllabus, lecture supplements, and assignments.
 Canvas announcements are sent by email; students must monitor these announcements and Canvas Conversations (Inbox).
 Students should also subscribe to the Canvas Discussions.
-In online interactions, all students are expected to adhere to basic etiquette: be respectful, and quote appropriately.
+In any online discussion, be sure to adhere to basic etiquette: be respectful, and quote appropriately.

 Software

 This course requires the use of Mathematica, both in the classroom and for homework assignments.
-Homework assignments must be typed in Mathematica.
+Homework assignments must be typed into a Mathematica notebook.
 You will produce your homework as Mathematica notebook (.nb) files.
 However, your homework submission must be a PDF file.
 To submit, first save the notebook, and then save it again in PDF format.
 Finally, upload the PDF file on Canvas.

 You are required to turn on autosave and additionally to use an external backup such as GoogleDrive for Desktop or OneDrive.
 Lost work is not an excuse for late submission!